Rafa04128/LAPLACE/readme.md

 This not good.(Also this was made from my work computer so its kind of cute, this time should be basically cut in half by running on my home computer.)

 Can also be speed up by using CUDA...
+Thinking about it, waiting for ROCM to be up to date.